Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/12_Efficiency_and_Energy_Transfer.md

-# Efficiency And Energy Transfer
+# Efficiency and Energy Transfer

 ## Learning Objectives
 - Explain the fundamental ideas behind Efficiency And Energy Transfer as set out in the CIE syllabus.